 Cook the meat to be well-done before pureeing (but avoid luncheon, cured, and smoked meats at this stage due to the high salt and additive content).9

-If you have questions on how to make these recipes or are looking for more ideas, reach out to our team of registered dietitians and lactation consultants for free!
+If you have questions on how to make these recipes or are looking for more ideas, reach out to our team of registered dietitian nutritionists and lactation consultants for free!
 They’re here to help on our free to live chat from Monday - Friday 8am-6pm (ET).
 Chat now!

 Tips for preparing homemade baby food